azuzunaga/lyah/README.md

 #### `Eq`

 When deriving the `Eq` instance for a type and comparing using `==` or `/=`, Haskell first checks if the value constructors match, then it compares each pair of fields.
 However, the types of all the fields have to be a part of the `Eq` typeclass.

+#### `Show` and `Read`

+`Show` and `Read` are for things that can be converted to and from strings.
+Similarly to the `Eq` typeclass, if a type constructor has fields they have to be part of `Show` and `Read`.

+`Show` is used to print types to the terminal, and `Read` converts strings into types.
+When using the `read` function we have to use a specific type annotation so that Haskell knows which type we want.
+However, it isn't necessary to specify a type if we use the result of the `read` function in a way that Haskell can infer the type.